Trend Indicators

 Formula:

-Incremental ADX is calculated by taking the difference between the current ADX value and the previous ADX value over a specific period.
+It is difference of current ADX and the previous ADX over a specific period of time.

 Parabolic SAR (Stop and Reverse)